rjkviegas/course/apprenticeship_module_outlines.md

 * Explain how dev teams work together

-For more information about this project and what constitutes 'high-quality processes' look [here](./engineering_projects/README.md).
+For more information about this project and how great dev teams work together look [here](./engineering_projects/README.md).

 ## Module 9